Skip to main content

 Allocate the defined security and privacy requirements to specific system components, processes and environment of operation to ensure comprehensive coverage across the system.

-1. Security and privacy requirements documentation: documents the specific security and privacy requirements that need to be applied to a system and its operating environment.
-These requirements are crucial for providing a clear roadmap for selecting and implementing of security controls.
+• Security and privacy requirements documentation detail the specific security and privacy requirements that need to be applied to a system and its operating environment.
+These requirements are crucial for providing a clear roadmap for selecting and implementing security controls.

-2. System design and architecture information: provides detailed insight of how a system is built or will be structured, allowing for the precise mapping of individual requirements to specific components or subsystems within the system architecture.
+• System design and architecture information provide insight on how a system is built or will be structured, allowing for the precise mapping of individual requirements to specific components or subsystems within the system architecture.
 This information ensures that each functional need is addressed by the most appropriate part of the system and facilitates efficient development and implementation of appropriate security controls based on the system's architecture and functionality.

-1. A mapping of security and privacy requirements to specific system components or processes: defines where and how each security and privacy requirement will be implemented within the system, ensuring that every aspect of the system is addressed with appropriate security controls.
+• A mapping of security and privacy requirements to specific system components or processes defines where and how each security and privacy requirement will be implemented within the system, to ensure every aspect of the system is addressed with appropriate security controls.

-2. An implementation plan detailing how each requirement will be met: identifies where controls will be implemented.
-Also helps to streamline the risk management process by ensuring that requirements are not implemented on multiple systems or system elements when implementation of a common control or a system-level control on a specific system element provides the needed protection capability.
+• An implementation plan detailing how each requirement will be met explains where controls will be implemented.
+It also helps streamline the risk management process by ensuring that requirements are not implemented on multiple systems or system elements when implementation of a common control or a system-level control on a specific system element provides the needed protection capability.

-Discussion: The RMF prepare Step Task P-17; is crucial for allocating security requirements, serves as a guide and informs the process of control selection and implementation for CMS systems and system elements, and/or environment of operation.
+The RMF prepare Step Task P-17 is key to allocating security requirements.
+It serves as a guide and informs the process of control selection and implementation for CMS systems and system elements and/or environment of operation.

 CMS implements System and Services Acquisition controls to determine information security and privacy requirements for the information system or information system service in mission/business process planning, document and allocate the resources required to protect the information system or information system service.
 Also, Controls for each stage of the information lifecycle are identified by their linked TLC phase, which is relevant for allocating security and privacy requirements to specific system components or processes.